yogeshjoga/java-learning-code/README.md

     }

     static void answers7(){
-        //write a programm to print multiplication by using while loop? int a=2;
+        //write a programm to print multiplication by using  loops? int a=2;
            for(int b=0;b<=10;b++){